 |

-located on both sides of a stream leading to the creek in which the
+were located on both sides of a stream leading to the drainage ditch in which the

 above crayfish were found.
 Crayfish created these after a long dry